cville/conduct/README.md

 ### Violating personal space

 Misconduct includes deliberate intimidation, unwelcome gestures, unwelcome physical closeness, inappropriate physical contact, stalking, following, unwelcome photography or recording, and unwelcome attention.

+### Physical violence

+Misconduct includes depictions of physical violence, suggestions that physical violence is acceptable, humor about physical violence, and threats of physical violence.
+It is generally acceptable to discuss experiences or events, but present media as opt-in as to avoid presenting depictions of physical violence in public spaces.

 ### Violating digital security